kanikasingh-create/Movies-ETL/README.md

 2. We then clean and transform the data to analyze the data, create new dataframes, and load the cleaned data to an SQL database.
 * The data transformation is performed with the following assumptions to exclude any bad data:
+    * All imported data needs to be cleaned.
     * Drop columns with >90% null values.
 This is based on the assumption that 10% of a large dataframe provides inconsequential information.
+    * We know that there will be duplicate data, which we need to clean and account for.
     * Remove outliers that are mismatched in different datasets.
     * Creating clean data will cause us to unintentionally drop a few values.
 Because of this, we will assume that losing this small amount of data won't affect impact our analysis since this is a fairly large dataset.
     * We intentionally drop columns that are not necessary for Amazing Prime's analysis, such as video or runtime.